Low-Energy Effective Field Theory below the Electroweak Scale: Operators and Matching: Acknowledgements

 \section{Acknowledgements}

-We thank V.~Cirigliano for useful discussions.
+We thank V.~Cirigliano for useful discussions and the authors of Ref.~\cite{Fuentes-Martin:2020zaz} for pointing out a mistake in a previous version of the paper.
 Financial support by the DOE (Grant No.\ DE-SC0009919) is gratefully acknowledged.
 P.S.\ is supported by a grant of the Swiss National Science Foundation (Project No.\ P300P2\_167751).

 \begin{appendix}